Deep Creek Bridge construction to require patience, use of alternate routes

 CHESAPEAKE, Va.
-(WAVY) — As we put up Chopper 10 over the Deep Creek Bridge reconstruction project, it was clear that it doesn’t lie.
-You see the good, the bad, and the ugly — traffic backing up at the bridge for most of the day.
+(WAVY) — Chopper 10 flew over the Deep Creek Bridge reconstruction project, and clearly showed the good, the bad, and the ugly — traffic backing up at the bridge for most of the day.

 Only 10 On Your Side was at the scene of the bridge project when a red car went up on the curb and flipped over.